Reflections on Leadership, Alignment, and Authentic Practice in Montessori Education

 The series is about maintaining fidelity to Montessori principles in every layer of school life; from classroom to governance.

 These reflections are part of an ongoing inquiry into what authentic Montessori practice looks like in contemporary education.
+Future publications will address topics such as Leadership transitions and continuity of culture

 The art of observation in adult relationships